Milstein/Student_Management_System/README.md

 `cd Student_Management_System`.

-Create a virtual environment by running `virtualenv venv`.
+Create a virtual environment by running `py -3 -m venv venv`.

 ### Activate the virtual environment by running: